sylvernbrown/azure-ad-2/README.md

 <p>
-5) Since we are logged on locally to dc-1, log out and re-login using the new domain name information as seen below.<br />
+5) Since we are logged on locally to dc-1, log out and re-login using the new domain name information as seen below.
+From this point forward, we will be using our domain <strong>mydomain.com</strong> to access our virtual machines using Active Directory.<br />
   <br />
 <img src="https://i.imgur.com/53IgUIW.png" height="80%" width="80%" alt="Disk Sanitization Steps"/> <br />